Nina Juretic, Mario Stipetic

 As renting market is huge, it did not progress much in the past 10 years.
 Local renting is handled by hundreds of local apps that make your life a living hell when you are trying to rent an apartment or house.

-AR can ease this problem with marking the exact spot of the apartment or house while you are near for certain neighborhood.
+AR can ease this problem by marking the exact spot of the apartment or house while you are near for certain neighborhood.
 This way the app would show you the exact house while you are walking NYC SOHO for example and offer you a natural solution in the neighborhood that you are usually hanging around.

 Here is one concept that our agency produced did to illustrate this exact solution: